A recent poll conducted by the U.S. Department of Transportation and

 and involved 1,026 people responding.

 The driving habits themselves were not the only worrisome thing.
-Only 30-percent
+Only 30

-of people under 30 believed it was very dangerous to use a handheld phone
+percent of people under 30 believed it was very dangerous to use a handheld

-while driving.
-Only 36-percent in that age group were “very concerned”
+phone while driving.
+Only 36 percent in that age group were “very

-about the problem of distracted driving.
-This suggests that many young
+concerned” about the problem of distracted driving.
+This suggests

-drivers consider it normal behavior and are resigned to it.
+that many young drivers consider it normal behavior and don't see

 If distracted driving becomes accepted, we will all be putting ourselves